Southern Suburbs, Cape Town

 Anglophone suburbs in Cape Town, Western Cape, South Africa.
 The region is home to mainly detached homes, and features tree-lined streets and numerous public parks.

-This group of neighborhoods includes, among others, Observatory, Mowbray, Pinelands, Rosebank, Rondebosch, Rondebosch East, Newlands, Claremont, Lansdowne, Kenilworth, Bishopscourt, Constantia, Wynberg, Ottery, Plumstead, Diep River, Meadowridge, Bergvliet, Tokai, Grassy Park, and Zeekoevlei.
+The region comprises the suburbs of Bergvliet, Bishopscourt, Claremont, Constantia, Diep River, Dreyersdal, Heathfield, Kenilworth, Kirstenhof, Marina da Gama, Meadowridge, Mowbray, Muizenberg, Newlands, Observatory, Plumstead, Rondebosch, Rosebank, Tokai, Dennendal, Westlake, and Wynberg.

 History

 The Southern Suburbs were some of the earliest parts of Cape Town to develop – most especially the areas around the Constantia Winelands.

 During the Apartheid era, the Southern Suburbs were predominantly "whites only" residential areas.

-As of mid-2025, the Southern Suburbs had some of Cape Town's highest property prices, with some large detached homes selling for as much as around R80 million (US$ 4.6 million).
+In mid-2025, the Southern Suburbs had some of Cape Town's highest property prices, with some large detached homes selling for as much as around R80 million.
 The region is among the most popular in South Africa for real estate, both with local and international buyers.

 Geography

 Cape Town's Southern Suburbs lie to the southeast of the slopes of Table Mountain within rich valleys and vast plains reaching from just south of the Table Bay industrial neighborhoods in the north to the False Bay coastal suburbs and the Cape Peninsula cliffs to the south, and are crossed north-south by the M3 and M5 freeways.
-In general, this area is identified as being the more affluent of the Cape Town Metropolis' sections and includes some of the city's most expensive residential neighborhoods.

 Demographics

-The majority of the Southern Suburbs' population are White, English-speaking individuals, with large minority communities of Black, Indian, and Coloured people residing in some suburbs.
-Many non-White residents speak English as a first language.
-The area has a population of 205,000 people.

-Owing to the large British descendant population, the area has a bigger pro-Commonwealth and pro-monarchy (in reference to the British monarch's official title as Head of the Commonwealth) sentiment than the rest of the Cape.
-Because of this, many institutions retained their royal patronage (such as the Royal Cape Golf Club and the Royal Cape Yacht Club) and there are many institutions related to British heritage in the region (including the Cape Town 1820 Settlers Association, Cape Town Scottish Highlander Pipe Band and Cape Town Scottish Caledonian Pipe Band).
-The area is also home to the Cecil Rhodes Memorial and is home to many British pubs and tea rooms.

-Due to the region being predominantly inhabited by White, English-speaking South Africans, it is also home a very large concentration of Anglicans, with many Anglican churches and Anglican private schools (most notably the St. George's Grammar School and Bishops Diocesan College).